morapelker/bluesnap-ios-int/README.md

 Your `completion` callback should do the following:
 1. Detect if the user's card data was successfully submitted to BlueSnap (if `BSErrors` is `nil`).
-2. If submission was successful, you can proceed with [3D Secure authenticaiton](#3d-secure-authenticaiton) **or** continue straight to the next steps without 3DS authenticaiton:
+2. If submission was successful, you can proceed with [Handle 3D Secure Authentication](#handle-3d-secure-authenticaiton) **or** continue straight to the next steps without 3DS authenticaiton:
 3. Update your server with the transaction details.
 From your server, you'll [Send the payment for processing](#sending-the-payment-for-processing) using your token.
 4. After receiving BlueSnap's response, you'll update the client and display an appropriate message to the user.